jboss-developer/jboss-eap-quickstarts/template/README.md

 Technologies: (list technologies used here)
 Summary: (A brief description of the quickstart to appear in the table and in Google search SEO results.
 Try to limit the description to 155 characters )
 Prerequisites: (list any quickstarts that must be deployed prior to running this one)
-Target Product: (JBoss EAP, JBoss Mobile, JBoss Data Grid, etc)  _Official names are here: https://mojo.redhat.com/docs/DOC-962110_
+Target Product: (${product.name}, JBoss Mobile, JBoss Data Grid, etc)  _Official names are here: https://mojo.redhat.com/docs/DOC-962110_
 Source: (The URL for the repository that is the source of record for this quickstart)